 Greased and floured ramekins

-The purpose of this cocoa dusting is twofold: (1) it helps the cakes release and (2) normally flour is used for dusting, but cocoa powder blends right into the chocolate cakes rather than leaving unsightly white streaks!
+The purpose of this cocoa dusting is twofold: (1) it helps the cakes release and (2) normally flour is used for dusting, but cocoa powder blends right into the molten chocolate cakes rather than leaving unsightly white streaks!

 Step Two